What are impacted wisdom teeth?

 What’s the process for wisdom teeth removal?

 First, you or your child will have a first visit with your oral surgeon where you will receive an oral examination and, if necessary, detailed 3D diagnostic scans to determine the position of the wisdom teeth and if and how they are impacted.
 The doctor will then create a treatment plan, including the type of in-office anesthesia that will be best for you or your child’s comfort.
 We offer several types of anesthesia at our practice; however, wisdom teeth extraction is most commonly performed under intravenous (IV) sedation.
 IV sedation means that you will enter a sleep-like state and have no awareness of the procedure taking place.
 For this type of anesthesia, you must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least six hours before receiving IV sedation — and a responsible adult should be present to drive you home after surgery.
-The extractions will be performed in the safety and comfort of one of our three convenient locations in Pocatello, Blackfoot, and Preston, using state-of-the-art tools and techniques.
+The extractions will be performed in the safety and comfort of one of our two convenient locations in Pocatello and Blackfoot, using state-of-the-art tools and techniques.
 During the procedure, your surgeon will lift the gum tissue to expose the wisdom tooth (or teeth) and remove any small pieces of bone or abnormal structures blocking the growth path.
 If the wisdom teeth are already grown in, this exposure step will not be necessary.
 Sometimes, teeth will be broken into pieces to make them easier to remove.
 Finally, the surgeon will stitch up the surgical site(s), and you will rest until your anesthesia wears off.

 Is wisdom teeth extraction painful?